There are now 2 possible online modes for units:

 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Click on an offering mode for more details.

 This unit gives students an understanding of how legislation is made and, once in force, how it is to be read, understood and interpreted.
 The unit has an emphasis on interpretation in practice.
 The topics discussed include the legislative process, drafting, common law and legislative interpretative principles, the relationship between statutes and the common law, how to use extrinsic materials, the effect of amendments, the relationship between a statute and its delegated legislation, and comparisons to the interpretation of non-statutory instruments, such as contracts.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) assignment; (2) class participation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) assignment; (2) class participation; and (3) examination.
 Further information is available in the unit outline.